veerbia/go-compiler/README.md

 # **go-compiler**

-Compiler written in Go for the monkey programming language
+Compiler written in Go for the Monkey programming language

 ## The Monkey programming language:
 **Monkey language has the following language features:**